Sexual Dysfunction When Your Partner Is Pregnant: A Guide for Men

 And if you're less attracted to your partner's body, there are ways to talk about physical changes without hurting feelings.
 Try asking her how she's feeling about her body.
 Tell her she is beautiful, womanly, sexy—whatever vocabulary makes sense to you to express honest opinions that she might appreciate.
 But feel free to discuss how astounding it is to watch nature at work and how the changes are throwing off your normal habits and responses.
 Chances are, she's feeling the same, and this may be an opportunity to talk about physical touch and intimacy, without sex, in ways that can build and nurture the bond between you.

-There's no need for guilt or shame if you're not "feeling it" during your partner's pregnancy, but you should not pretend the issue doesn't exist.
+There's no need for guilt or shame if you're not "feeling it" or if you "can't get hard" during your partner's pregnancy, but you should not pretend the issue doesn't exist.
 Talking to your partner, her doctor or a couples therapist can help you stay on the same page and keep your relationship strong.
 You're going to need that strength as you both prepare to welcome your new baby to the family.